Same parsing tech Fortune 500 ATS systems use

 Why ATS compatibility matters for career changers

-ATS systems see keywords, not career narratives
+ATS score keywords, not career narratives

 Functional resumes perform poorly with ATS